 Because of the ebb and flow of your estrogen levels, some common symptoms you may experience during this transition phase are:

 Without regular estrogen production, your sex life can become a little more complicated.
 You may find that your libido takes a nosedive; sex might not feel as good because the skin lining your vagina gets thinner and produces less natural lubrication with less blood flow (remember that estrogen helped pump blood to your vagina).

 It follows that with less estrogen comes less bacteria regulation, meaning you’re more susceptible to infections.
 Vaginas become densely innervated with pain-perceiving nerves that further cut off blood flow.

 We understand that this may sound like a lot to deal with.
-But so was puberty, yet we made it out alive—and had fun doing it!
+But so was puberty and we made it out alive—and had fun doing it!
 We just had to find new ways to keep the blood flowing and our vaginas healthy.

-Pro tip: We always recommend talking with your doctor or OBGYN first, but if you’re in need of some immediate relief, try our soothing salve or take a soak in a tonic-infused bath.
-The mere act of drawing a bath and pampering yourself can help assuage some of the symptoms related to perimenopause.
+PRO TIP If you're struggling with vaginal dryness in need of immediate relief, try our soothing Salve or take a soak in a Tonic-infused bath.
+The mere act of drawing a bath and pampering yourself can help assuage many other symptoms related to perimenopause.